slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 - monk mode -> no communication during mornings, only deep work -> meetings afternoon
 - Research is not doing something.
 Knowledge is never the issue, action is.
 - The dumbest thing smart people do: Overthink.
 The smartest thing dumb people do: Act.
 - The key take-aways from the Pyramid Principle at McKinsey were: Start with the answer first.
 Group and summarize your supporting arguments.
 Logically order your supporting ideas.
 Then, for each supporting idea or argument, break that further into more ideas or arguments until you have formed a pyramid.
-The Pyramid Principle teaches that, “Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.”
+The Pyramid Principle teaches that, «Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.»
-- The more “goal oriented” is the task, the more a potential 10x programmer
+- The more «goal oriented» is the task, the more a potential 10x programmer
 - The Rule of 3.
 Whenever you’re trying to persuade a senior person to do something, always present _exactly_3 reasons: Your argument gets their attention and is memorable.
 You are forced to choose the 3 most important reasons.
 You sound more structured, confident and decisive when you speak.
-- you always throw out your first pancake - primeiro milho é para os pardais
+- you always throw out your first pancake — primeiro milho é para os pardais
 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 > *"For all of the most important things, the timing always sucks.
 Waiting for a good time to quit your job?
 The stars will never align and the traffic lights of life will never all be green at the same time.
 The universe doesn’t conspire against you, but it doesn’t go out of its way to line up all the pins either.
-Conditions are never perfect.
-“Someday” is a disease that will take your dreams to the grave with you.
+Conditions are never perfect. «Someday» is a disease that will take your dreams to the grave with you.
 Pro and con lists are just as bad.
-If it’s important to you and you want to do it “eventually,” just do it and correct course along the way."  -- Tim Ferriss*
+If it’s important to you and you want to do it «eventually,» just do it and correct course along the way."  -- Tim Ferriss*
 -->

 > *"A year from now, you will wish you had started today."
 -- x@karenlambauthor*

 Just start.

 Stop making resolutions and start making something.
 Time is the most precious thing you own.

 > *"Rising early makes the road short." (...)
 "The person who removes a mountain begins by carrying away small stones." (...)